Resources for Current, Returning & Visiting Undergraduates

 Non-degree students cannot register prior to thirty (30) days before the start of classes.
 Payment is expected at time of registration.
 Webster reserves the right to refuse registration if the student does not have the pre-requisite requirements for a course.

-Undergraduate students who have not taken a class in five (5) consecutive terms must complete the Undergraduate Application for Readmission through the Academic Advising center before registration is permitted.
+Complete the Undergraduate Application for Readmission if you are an undergraduate student who has not taken a class in five (5) consecutive terms.
+The form must be submitted to the Academic Advising Center before registration is permitted.
 Application should be accompanied by transcripts from any institution that the student attended during their absence from Webster.

 The complete form may be submitted via: